DevExpress/XAF-Blazor-Kubernetes-example/README.md

           - "1433:1433"
 ```

-Now, the application running in the first contaier can access the database with the connection string like following:
+The application from the first contaier can use the following connection string to access the database:

 ```
 Pooling=false;Data Source=db;Initial Catalog=XAFContainerExample;User Id=SA;Password=<your_strong_password>
 ```

-Refer the [Compose specification](https://docs.docker.com/compose/compose-file/) topic for better compose file format understanding.
+Refer the [Compose specification](https://docs.docker.com/compose/compose-file/) webpage for better understanding of the Compose file format.

 ### Troubleshooting and limitations